damienmcd/exante-take-home/README.md

 # Exante Take-home Assignment

+- This repository is the solution presented by Damien McDonnell (https://github.com/damienmcd / damienmcd@gmail.com) for the Frontend Technical Interview at Exante.
+- The solution is implemented using Vue 3 and Vite.
+- The chart library used in this solution is [AG Charts](https://www.ag-grid.com/charts/) Enterprise.
+The Enterprise version is available for usage on localhost for testing purposes.

 ## Assumptions

 - The last array element in the irradiation actualValues should be used as the latest date for calculations, unless the policy expiry date has passed.